martinpihrt/OSPy-plugins/plugins/automation_rules/README.md

 raw distance plus derived water level, fill percentage and configured volume.
 The adapter reads only the last cached sensor values and never polls hardware.

+The built-in **Date and time** provider exposes the current local ISO date, 24-hour time, weekday, month and day of month.
+Conditions support **in range** and **outside range** comparisons written as `start..end`, for example `2026-05-01..2026-09-30` or `08:00..18:00`.
+Reversed time ranges such as `22:00..06:00` cross midnight, allowing one time condition to be combined with sensor limits through `AND`.

 Rules support a confirmation duration, repeated-notification interval, recovery notification, severity and these notification channels: